-- Focused ultrasound treatment does not use ionizing radiation, which means that it is possible to repeat treatment, it is possible to offer it as a salvage therapy for patients who fail radiation treatment, and it does not prevent pursuing other treatment options.
+- Focused ultrasound treatment does not use ionizing radiation, and it is possible to offer it as a salvage therapy for patients who fail radiation treatment.

 - Treatment can be a complement to drug therapy, enabling enhanced delivery of chemotherapy or immunotherapy to tumors.

 - Focused ultrasound may potentially induce an anti-tumor immune response.

 There are numerous clinical trials worldwide using focused ultrasound to treat prostate cancer.

 Regulatory Approval and Reimbursement

 Focused ultrasound devices have been cleared to treat the prostate in approximately 50 countries, including the United States.
 Several systems for focused ultrasound ablation of prostate tissue are available in various geographical regions, each differing in their guidance method (ultrasound vs. magnetic resonance imaging) and approach – transrectal or transurethral.
 Find a center near you >